spring-media/themis-graphql/docs/getting-started.md

 ---
 id: getting-started
-title: Getting Started
+title: Create a Module
-sidebar_label: Getting Started
+sidebar_label: Create a Module
 ---

 Themis is a CLI Layer on top of [Apollo Server](https://github.com/apollographql/apollo-server) and [GraphQL Tools](https://github.com/apollographql/graphql-tools), to encapsulate subsets of a Graph into modules.
 Modules can also be NPM packages.